sara-nl/griddocs/source/Pages/Advanced/storage_clients/lcg-lfn-lfc.rst

   :ref:`file-id` about how to refer to the target file.

-* use ``lcg-cr`` and the fulls path to the file to store the first copy of your file on one of the storage elements, and register the file in the *logical file catalog*:
+* use ``lcg-cr`` and the fulls path to the file to store the first copy of your file on one of the Storage Elements, and register the file in the *logical file catalog*:

   .. code-block:: console